StaysafeUK/PetNameChooserJS/README.md

 ## Responsive Design
-Mobile first design concept was used throughout this project,  at the UX/UI stage of design wire frame design documents were used to get a clear concise page that meets the objective, This project only requires one page, in the futu it is possible that this javascript page will be used in a further project.
+Mobile first design concept was used throughout this project,  at the UX/UI stage of design wire frame design documents were used to get a clear concise page that meets the objective, This project only requires one page, in the future it is possible that this javascript page will be used in a further project.

 # 4. UX/UI